guinetn/basecamp/assets/books/code/objects.md

 # Functor

+objects that behave like functions, and are used by algorithms

 a data structure that you can map functions over with the purpose of lifting values into a wrapper, modifying them, and then putting them back into a wrapper.
 It’s a design pattern that defines semantics for how fmap should work.

 purpose is to create a context or an abstraction that allows you to securely manipulate and apply operations to values without changing any original values